A Comparative Evaluation of Quantification Methods: Experimental Setup

 \item As mentioned above, for all methods that utilize a classifier to perform quantification, we used the logistic regression classifier with the default \texttt{L-BFGS} solver along with its built-in probability estimator as provided by \texttt{scikit-learn} and set the number of maximum iterations to 1000.
 We always used stratified 10-fold cross-validation on the training set when estimating the misclassification rates or computing the set of scores and thresholds that were needed by the quantifiers.

-\item In all adaptations of the \emph{Adjusted Count} that apply threshold selection policies, namely the \emph{TSX}, \emph{TS50}, \emph{TSMax} and \emph{MS} methods, as well as in \emph{Forman's mixture model (FMM)}, we reduced the sets of scores and thresholds obtained from cross-validation by rounding to two decimals.
-In the \emph{MS} algorithm, we followed Forman's recommendation to only use models that yield a value of at least 0.25 in the denominator of Equation \ref{eq:AC}.
+\item In all adaptations of the \emph{Adjusted Count} that apply threshold selection policies, namely the \emph{TSX}, \emph{TS50}, \emph{TSMax} and \emph{MS} methods, we reduced the sets of scores and thresholds obtained from cross-validation by rounding to three decimals.
+Additionally, in the \emph{MS} algorithm, we followed Forman's recommendation to only use models that yield a value of at least 0.25 in the denominator of Equation \ref{eq:AC}.

-\item In \emph{Forman's mixture model (FMM)}, we also reduced the sets of scores and thresholds obtained from cross-validation by rounding to two decimals.
-Afterwards, we have chosen a large number of 100 bins, approximating Forman's original proposal of using a single bin for each confidence score occurring in the data.

-\item For the \emph{DyS} algorithm, we chose to divide its confidence scores into 10 bins, as this number of bins appeared to yield consistently strong results in the study by \citet{maletzke_dys_2019}.
+\item For the \emph{DyS} framework, including the \emph{HDy} method, we chose to divide its confidence scores into 10 bins, as this number of bins appeared to yield consistently strong results in the study by \citet{maletzke_dys_2019}.

 \item For the \emph{EM} algorithm and the \emph{CDE} iterators, we chose $\varepsilon = 10^{-6}$ as the convergence parameter, and limited the number of iterations to a maximum of $m = 1000$ iterations, which was reached only very rarely.